Set up teams

 teamsrow is created withworkspace_idset to your org.
 Theunique(workspace_id, slug)constraint means the same slug can repeat across orgs. - A

-team_membersrow is created for each member, with role inside the team (lead, member). - An audit event
+team_membersrow is created for each member, with role inside the team (lead, member). - If supplied, a

 team.createdis written.